hpsr17/apnacollege/README.md

 # apnacollege
-This is my fist git reposistory
+This is my first git repository
 Author - Hirendra Raghuwanshi